hivestrung/finance-tracker/README.md

 ## File Manifest
 The following list and descriptions are file specifications and details about each file and their functionality in the project.

+- index.html
+- progressbar.py
 - rename.py
-- read_pdf.py
+- read_credit_pdf.py
-- index.html
+- read_debit_pdf.py
 - script.js

+index.html contains the web based portion of the application.

+progressbar.py is a commanline interface progress bar used to visualize the progress of the applications execution.

 rename.py is a simple python script used to rename e statment files that were downloaded from RBC, in order to use string parsing techniques to extract the year and start and end month of a transaction.

+read_credit_pdf.py is a python script that is used to parse rbc credit e-statements.
+Used to extract the transaction date, posting date, transaction id, business details, and the amount of the transaction

-read_pdf.py is a python script that was used to parse transaction details extracted from the estatements.
-Used to extract the trasnaction date, posting date, transaction id, business details, and the amount of the transaction
+read_debit_pdf.py is a python script that is used to parse rbc debit e-statements.
+Used to extract the transaction date, posting date, transaction id, business details, and the amount of the transaction

-index.html contains the web based portion of the application.

 script.js handles the creation of visualizations and web interactions of the application.

 ## Implementation
 The financial visualizer tool was implemented as previously mentioned in the project summary with parser and chart.js